 There are many reasons why you should work outdoors.

 First and foremost, working outdoors is a great way to enjoy nature and get some exercise at the same time.
 It’s also a great way to connect with the environment and help nature thrive.
-And finally, outdoor jobs can often be very rewarding both financially and emotionally.
+Finally, outdoor jobs can often be very rewarding, both financially and emotionally.

 Some outdoor jobs include positions in the farming, mining, research, and human interaction industries.